-Women who give birth in winter or spring are less likely than women who deliver in the fall or summer to suffer from postpartum depression (PPD), suggests a study being presented at the ANESTHESIOLOGY® 2017 annual meeting.
+Women who give birth in winter or spring are less likely than women who deliver in the fall or summer to suffer from postpartum depression (PPD), suggests a study being presented at a recent ANESTHESIOLOGY® annual meeting.

 The study also found that women who delivered babies at a higher gestational age (further along in their pregnancy) were less likely to develop postpartum depression, and women who did not have anesthesia, such as an epidural, during delivery had an increased risk.
 The authors said women who did not have anesthesia may have been at an increased risk for PPD because the pain associated with labor may have been traumatizing to the women during delivery, or it’s possible those who declined anesthesia just happened to have intrinsic characteristics that made them more vulnerable to experiencing PPD.

 Caucasian women had a lower risk of postpartum depression compared to women of other races.
 Additionally, increased body mass index (BMI) was associated with an increased risk of PPD.
 There was no association found between delivery mode and PPD.

 “We wanted to find out whether there are certain factors influencing the risk of developing postpartum depression that may be avoided to improve women’s health both physically and mentally,” said lead study author Jie Zhou, M.D., of Brigham & Women’s Hospital in Boston.

 At least 10 percent of women suffer from anxiety or depressive disorders following childbirth.
 Symptoms of PPD include sadness, restlessness and/or agitation and decreased concentration.
 PPD typically arises from a combination of hormonal changes, psychological adjustments to motherhood and fatigue.
 Left untreated, PPD can interfere with mother-child bonding and cause distress to the mother, baby and the entire family.